Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 ### First commands
 [15 mins]
-* `cd`: change directory.  also `cd ..`, `cd ~`, <!--ADD SWITCHES and ARGUMENTS-->
+* `cd`: change directory.  also `cd ..`, `cd ~`
 * `pwd`: print working directory (current location in filesystem)
 * `whoami`: print login id
 * `clear`: clear the screen
-* explain absolute vs. relative paths
+* absolute vs. relative paths

 ### Explore your files
 [25 mins]
-* `ls`: list files.
+* `ls`: list files.  <!--Use `cd` to navigate to your home directory, and then `ls -a` to show all files and directories, including hidden ones.
+From there, use `cd Documents` to move into that directory.-->
-* Use `cd` to navigate to your home directory, and then `ls -a` to show all files and directories, including hidden ones.
-From there, use `cd Documents` to move into that directory.
+* `echo`: echoes a string to standard out. <!--Using `echo`, write the string 'Hello world!' to the screen.-->
-* `echo`: echoes a string to standard out.
-Using `echo`, write the string 'Hello world!' to the screen.
-Remember that Bash is a program, it just happens to be a program you use to run other programs.
+* stdin, stdout, stderr.  <!--Remember that Bash is a program, it just happens to be a program you use to run other programs.
 This means that you're constantly editing files while you use Bash: these are called Standard Input (stdin), Standard Output (stdout), and Standard Error (stderr).
 You write input at the command line, the program processes your command, and any output is written to stdout.
 If you run into an error, output is written to stderr, which prints to your screen the same way stdout does.
 This means that you may purposely (or accidentally print to either).
-For now, we'll just print to stdout, which is the default.
+For now, we'll just print to stdout, which is the default.-->
-* `touch`: create a file, or update its timestamp.
-Use `touch sample.txt` to create a new plain text file in your Documents folder.
+* `touch`: create a file, or update its timestamp.<--Use `touch sample.txt` to create a new plain text file in your Documents folder.-->
-* Redirecting from stdout:  Instead of printing your greeting, which you created with `echo 'Hello world!'` earlier, we can redirect it to a file  using a right angle bracket.
+* Redirecting from stdout.<--Instead of printing your greeting, which you created with `echo 'Hello world!'` earlier, we can redirect it to a file  using a right angle bracket.
 Type `echo 'Hello world!' > greeting.txt`.
-Notice that nothing is printed to your screen.
+Notice that nothing is printed to your screen.-->
-* `cat`: view and combine files.
-Now that we've written a file, we can view it using `cat`, which is short for "concatenate".
-It has a multitude of uses, but for now we'll just use it to print the contents of our file to stdout.  `cat greeting.txt`.
+* `cat`: view and combine files.<!--Now that we've written a file, we can view it using `cat`, which is short for "concatenate".
+It has a multitude of uses, but for now we'll just use it to print the contents of our file to stdout.  `cat greeting.txt`.-->
-* `less`: see only one page of file.
-Another useful command for longer files, as it prints only one screen at a time.
+* `less`: see only one page of file.<!--Another useful command for longer files, as it prints only one screen at a time.-->
-* `grep`: searching the text of a file.  `grep` takes two arguments: the string you're searching for and the file you want to search in.
+* `grep`: searching the text of a file.<!--`grep` takes two arguments: the string you're searching for and the file you want to search in.
 If you don't supply a file, it searches stdin.
 Try using the command `grep "Hello" greeting.txt` (mind your capital letters!).
 Notice that the entire contents of the file is written to stdout.
 If you try searching for "hello" (or some other capitalization difference), you'll see nothing printed to stdout.
 We use the `-i` switch to turn off case sensitivity.
 The switch comes directly after the command, before any arguments.
-Try `grep -i "hElLo WoRld" greeting.txt`.
+Try `grep -i "hElLo WoRld" greeting.txt`.-->

 ### Making things easier
 [5 mins]